USAG Rheinland-Pfalz partners with Polizei, Air Force to test UAS response readiness

 |0

-This work, USAG Rheinland-Pfalz partners with Polizei, Air Force to test UAS response readiness [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Rheinland-Pfalz partners with Polizei, Air Force to test UAS response readiness, by Jennifer Whitaker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-USAG Rheinland-Pfalz partners with Polizei, Air Force to test UAS response readiness